Adhesive: Mechanisms of adhesion

 Adhesive testing at Swedish company Casco, using glued wood blocks, in Stockholm 1954.

 For an adhesive to be effective it must have three main properties.
 Firstly, it must be able to wet the base material.
 Wetting is the ability of a liquid to maintain contact with a solid surface.
 It must also increase in strength after application, and finally it must be able to transmit load between the two surfaces/substrates being adhered.

 Adhesion, the attachment between adhesive and substrate may occur either by mechanical means, in which the adhesive works its way into small pores of the substrate, or by one of several chemical mechanisms.
 The strength of adhesion depends on many factors, including the means by which it occurs.

 In some cases, an actual chemical bond occurs between adhesive and substrate.
 Thiolated polymers, for example, form chemical bonds with endogenous proteins such as mucus glycoproteins, integrins or keratins via disulfide bridges.
 Because of their comparatively high adhesive properties, these polymers find numerous biomedical applications.
 In others, electrostatic forces, as in static electricity, hold the substances together.
 A third mechanism involves the van der Waals forces that develop between molecules.
 A fourth means involves the moisture-aided diffusion of the glue into the substrate, followed by hardening.

 Methods to improve adhesion

 The quality of adhesive bonding depends strongly on the ability of the adhesive to efficiently cover (wet) the substrate area.
 This happens when the surface energy of the substrate is greater than the surface energy of the adhesive.
 However, high-strength adhesives have high surface energy.
 Thus, they bond poorly to low-surface-energy polymers or other materials.
 To solve this problem, surface treatment can be used to increase the surface energy as a preparation step before adhesive bonding.
 Importantly, surface preparation provides a reproducible surface allowing consistent bonding results.
 The commonly used surface activation techniques include plasma activation, flame treatment and wet chemistry priming.

 Electrically-debondable adhesive (EDA)

 Adhesives can be designed so that they debond when an electric current or electric field is applied, thereby eliminating part damage, or the need for heating.

+Health effects

+Depending on the type of adhesive, different health risks present themselves.
+Exposure can occur by direct contact or inhalation of fumes and is potentially life-threatening.